cetz-package/cetz/src/draw/shapes.typ

 ///
 /// Elements hidden via @@hide() are ignored.
 ///
+/// = parameters
+///
+/// = Anchors
+///   / centroid: Centroid of the _closed and non self-intersecting_ shape.
+Only exists if `close` is true.
+///   Supports path anchors and shapes where all vertices share the same z-value.
+///
 /// - body (elements): Elements with paths to be merged together.
 /// - close (bool): Close the path with a straight line from the start of the path to its end.
 /// - name (none,str):